awcodify/sysctl-theme/docs/css-variables.md

 ---
 layout: docs
 title: CSS Variables Reference
-description: Complete reference for CSS custom properties (variables) used in Sysctl Theme
+description: Complete reference for CSS custom properties (variables) used in Arsxy Theme
 permalink: /docs/css-variables/
 ---

 # CSS Variables Reference

-Sysctl Theme uses CSS custom properties (variables) to make customization simple and consistent.
+Arsxy Theme uses CSS custom properties (variables) to make customization simple and consistent.
 This reference documents all available CSS variables and how to use them to customize your site's appearance.

-## How CSS Variables Work
+## Overview

 CSS variables (officially called CSS custom properties) allow you to define reusable values that can be used throughout your stylesheets.
-The Sysctl Theme uses a comprehensive variable system to control colors, spacing, typography, and more.
+The Arsxy Theme uses a comprehensive variable system to control colors, spacing, typography, and more.

 ## Using CSS Variables